View Document Text

 until you choose a new approved Program and related investments.

-For certain Program accounts, guidance provided by AMG may be utilized to assist financial advisors in
+to participation.
+For certain Program accounts, guidance provided by AMG may be utilized to assist financial

-In Program accounts where AMG model portfolios are utilized; USBI, as the Model Provider owner,
+In Program accounts where AMG model portfolios are utilized; USBA, as the Model Provider owner,

 has discretion to implement AMG’s instructions.
 Due Diligence Works performs due diligence and risk analysis